jacebenson/jace.pro/content/post/2017-08-15-workflow/index.md

 `gs.eventQueue('custom.notification', current, 'parm1', 'parm2');`

 Now if you were using variables and are not sure how to pass more than two parameters, don't fear.
-Just make your first parm a `JSON.stringify` object.
+Make your first parm a `JSON.stringify` object.
 Sure you'll need to `JSON.parse` the object in the notification, but now you can pass everything in a way not dependent on the workflow.